 - Clive Behavioral Health, located in Clive, Iowa, has been developed with an eye towards sustainable and energy efficient systems, including strategies for storm water management, high-performance building envelope, and energy usage efficiency.
-An underground retention and water quality system allows for the storage and treatment of surface water within the confines a tightly restricted site without affecting neighboring properties.
+An underground retention and water quality system allows for the storage and treatment of surface water within the confines of a tightly restricted site without affecting neighboring properties.
 The new building envelope exceeds the requirements of the IECC, providing greater thermal performance for all exterior walls, roof systems, and highperformance glazing.
-Mechanical, electrical and plumbing systems for the new facility exceed IECC requirements, through strategies such as variable frequency drives, 95% efficiency boilers, total heat recovery, variable speed exhaust hoods, lighting occupancy sensors, and LED lighting. - Sierra Medical Office Building, currently under development, is being constructed in strict conformance with the International Energy Code, resulting in an inherently energy efficient property.
-In addition to many of the attributes of the Clive Behavioral Hospital, Sierra Medical Office Building will include the installation of eight electric vehicle charging stations.
-In addition, we have added environmental sustainability language to our standard lease language requiring cooperation to implement a sustainability plan for the property and adopting initiatives aimed at improving the sustainability performance of the property. - Aiken Regional Medical Center, located in Aiken, South Carolina, is an acute care hospital that we acquired in December, 2021.
-This hospital facility earned the prestigious distinction of ENERGY STAR Certification for their existing buildings.
+Mechanical, electrical, and plumbing systems for the new facility exceed IECC requirements, through strategies such as variable frequency drives, 95% efficiency boilers, total heat recovery, variable speed exhaust hoods, lighting occupancy sensors, and LED lighting. - Sierra Medical Office Building, located in Reno, Nevada, was substantially completed in March 2023, and was constructed in strict conformance with the International Energy Code, resulting in an inherently energy efficient property.
+In addition to many of the attributes of the Clive Behavioral Hospital, Sierra Medical Office Building included the installation of eight electric vehicle charging stations.
+Furthermore, we added environmental sustainability language to our standard lease language requiring cooperation to implement a sustainability plan for the property and the adoption of initiatives aimed at improving the sustainability performance of the property. - Aiken Regional Medical Center, located in Aiken, South Carolina, is an acute care hospital that we acquired in December, 2021.
+This hospital facility earned the prestigious ENERGY STAR Certification for its existing buildings.
 To be certified as ENERGY STAR, a building must meet stringent energy performance standards established by the EPA.